lyonel2017/Relational-Spec/README.md

 * a method for verifying relational properties using a verification condition generator, without relying on code transformation (such as self-composition) or making additional separation hypotheses in case of aliasing;

+This project was developed and tested with Coq version 8.12.0.
+To run the whole proof, run

+ ` make`

+Then, to observe the proof step-by-step for some file, run

+  `coqide <filename.v>`

+for example, `coqide Hoare_Triple.v`

 ## The project structure

 * **Loc.v**:  definition of locations.